udippant/base-drafts/draft-ietf-quic-transport.md

 endpoints are well behaved, but renders endpoints vulnerable to the stream fragmentation attack.

-QUIC deployments SHOULD provide mitigations against stream fragmentation attacks.
+QWIK deployments SHOULD provide mitigations against stream fragmentation attacks.
 Mitigations could consist of avoiding over-committing memory, limiting the size of tracking data structures, delaying reassembly of STREAM frames, implementing heuristics based on the age and